Loading Now

 Teh C Peng is a unique combination of brown sugar, evaporated milk, and red tea, a local speciality at cafes and coffee shops throughout the largest state in Malaysia.

-It is now becoming a common drink served throughout Sarawak and recently hitting the other states in Malaysia.
-Especially in Kuala Lumpur and Petaling Jaya, commonly known as Three Layer Tea (Teh Tiga Lapis in Malay).
+It is now a standard drink served throughout Sarawak and has recently gained popularity in other states in Malaysia, particularly in Kuala Lumpur and Petaling Jaya.
+It is commonly known as Three Layer Tea (Teh Tiga Lapis in Malay).

 How did this craze start?
-Not an accurate answer but from what I read and asked around my Kuching friends, they say it started at the 7th Mile food court in an area known as Taman Sentosa.
+Not an entirely accurate answer, but from what I read and what my Kuching friends told me, they say it started at the 7th Mile food court in an area known as Taman Sentosa.
 The timeline for this drink is still uncertain.

 miri-teh-c-peng-special-pandan Teh C Peng Special or Three Layer Tea SarawakSpecial Pandan 3 layer tea